TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/LoadRegister/Index.rst

 ^^^^^^^^^^^^^^

 This provides a way to load the array $GLOBALS['TSFE']->register[] with values.
 It does not return anything!

+The register is working like a stack: With each call new content can be put on top of the stack. :ref:`RESTORE_REGISTER <cobj-restore-register>` can be used to remove the element at the topmost position again.

-The usefulness of this is, that some predefined configurations (like the page-content) can be used in various places but use different values as the values of the register can change during the page-rendering.
+Registers are used at many different places, e.g. css_styled_content uses registers to enumerate the classes of the headlines.
+The usefulness of registers is that some predefined configurations (like the page-content) can be used in various places but use different values as the values of the register can change during page rendering.

 .. ### BEGIN~OF~TABLE ###